Singtam Tea Garden: Singtam Tea Estate

 Singtam Tea Estate, 6 km from Darjeeling, was established in 1852.
 It covers 263 hectares.
 It belongs to the Camelia Tea Group Private Limited.
 According to another source, Singtam Tea Estate was set up in 1854 by a German priest, Joachim Stoelke.
 He also planted Darjeeling's oldest tea estate in 1852, at a nearby site called Steinthal.

-Tourism

-Singtom Tea Estate & Resort, located inside Singtom Tea Estate/Garden, is claimed to the world's oldest tea-estate resort, built in 1854.
-It is one of the world's most famous plantation-centric boutique hotels.
-It hosts thousands of visitors each year, and is arguably the only such place in the world where you can get a luxury experience at an affordable price.
+The Singtom Tea Estate & Resort was established in 1862 and is described by its management as the "world's oldest tea estate-resort".